CharlotteCross1998/Twitter-Suspension-Evader/CONTRIBUTING.md

 - Config file.
 Settings such as filter file name, how many rts/likes the popular mode needs, defaults for review/popular mode etc.

+- Upload archive to allow for more than 3600 tweets to be searched.

 ## Documentation

 Keeping documentation updated would be nice too.
 Feel free to edit documentations, such as this (e.g adding ideas).